-Encompassing pretty much all the same types of fireplaces where ash can be accumulated as the model from above, this Snow Joe ash vacuum differs from its cousin at number 1 in one key aspect.
+Encompassing pretty much all the same types of fire pit where ash can be accumulated as the model from above, this Snow Joe ash vacuum differs from its cousin at number 1 in one key aspect.
 The ability to work with hot and cold ash.
 The thing is, this model can only pick up cold ash, so trying to using it on still smoldering ash will likely ruin it.

 Powering up this bulky ash vacuum is a large 500-Watt motor, so you’ll have plenty of suction power to work with.
 Even if the ash has somehow managed to get stuck on the surface, you won’t have a tough time breaking it up and sucking it all up again.

 Other than the powerful engine, this ash vacuum also comes with an excellent filtration system.
 It has two stages ensuring a thorough filtering process and it also possesses another cartridge filter, which is reusable and washable.

 Made out of high-quality stainless steel, this Shop-Vac ash vacuum cleaner can be an interesting solution for a person in need of a powerful ash-sucking contraption for a wide variety of uses.
 This model will easily pick up ash from fireplaces, wood and pellet stoves, barbeque grills – you name it!
 If it burns wood or charcoal, this cleaning contraption can remove the remaining ash from it.

 One of the downsides to this model, in particular, would be that it only works on cold ash.
 Using it on hot ash can cause deformation on the hose, so make sure to only start vacuuming with this device after the ashes have cooled down sufficiently.